TO DIE FOR

 "Anything to drink?"

-A bottle of your cheapest wine.
-And put a straw in it.
-"Iced tea, no lemon."
+A bottle of your cheapest wine—and put a straw in it.
+“Iced tea, no lemon.”

 "Coming right up."

 Zoe stared at the menu.
 Conversation behind her fell to whispers.
 Words swam before her eyes.
-Damn, she was going to start bawling right here.
+Damn.
+She was going to start bawling right here.
 A shadow blocked the light.
 The second she glanced up, Frank slid in beside her.

 "What are you doing?"
 Zoe refused to budge.